GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Hack the Virtual Machine Tutorial.md

 	  }
 	  ```
 	- ## `strdup`
-		- How does `strdup` create copy of string "
+		- How does `strdup` create copy of string "Holberton"?
+			- It has to first reserve space since it is creating a new string - probably using `malloc`
+			-
 		-